cdon-dev/ma-docs/Product Import/tracking/index.rst

     https://mis.cdon.com/deliveries

 Get the status of your last 100 deliveries.
-The response will be a json file with a list of the deliveries::
+(Latest first) The response will be a json file with a list of the deliveries::
     [
         {